isc-projects/stork/changelog_unreleased/1706-update-dependencies.md

 [build] slawek

-    Upgraded Go to 1.23.6 and some minor UI dependencies.
+    Upgraded Go to 1.23.6 and some minor UI and Python dependencies.
     (Gitlab #1706)